Grossman Roth Yaffa Cohen client Doris Tyler has been featured in the Washington Post for her recent lawsuit against a stem cell clinic in Georgia.

 The potentially dangerous operations that these facilities are promoting have resulted in a growing number of tragic incidents that will continue to affect more people until controls are put in place.

-To learn more about these potentially dangerous stem cell treatments, visit our stem cell therapy malpractice page.
 Are you seeking representation for a similar case?
 Make sure to fill out a free case review at the bottom of our home page or call 888- 296-1681.